 7. Apocalypse Now (1979)

 “What?
 ‘Apocalypse Now’ is a film about self-discovery?”
-These could be the first questions that must be running through your minds, shocked by its entry on this list.
-But in all honesty though, this was one of the simplest choices.
+This could be the first question that must be running through your minds.
+But in all honesty, this was one of the simplest choices.
 Self-Discovery is one of the many major themes dealt in the complex narrative of this roaring masterpiece by Francis Ford Coppola.
 Captain Willard’s journey into an obscure village in Cambodia serves as a visual metaphor for a human being’s gut-wrenching voyage into the inexplicable depths of darkness.
 ‘Apocalypse Now’ is about Willard’s quest for answers.
 His quest for the elusive truth.
-His strange, mysterious fascination for Colonel Kurtz culminates in a shocking discovery of his own true image; a hard-hitting reflection of his shattered conscience and morality.
+His strange, mysterious fascination for Colonel Kurtz culminates in a shocking discovery of his own true image, a hard-hitting reflection of his shattered conscience and morality.

 Read More: Best Movie Fight Scenes of All Time

 8. American Beauty (1999)

 Contrary to many opinions, ‘American Beauty’ is a film that has grown on me tremendously over the years.
 The richly designed thematic layers of the film demand a more complex, in-depth analysis of the subtle nuances and minor but significant details that could well have been overlooked in the first few viewings of the film.
 While the film could be interpreted in many different ways, at its heart ‘American Beauty’ is a dark, tragic tale of self-discovery.
 Lester Burnham, torn apart by his personal and social issues, gets infatuated with his teenage daughter’s best friend.
 Gobbled up by lust and desires, Lester discovers himself not in the most dramatic revelations of life but in a tiny moment of human vulnerability that exposes him to himself, leading to a tragic realization of one’s own futile existence.